-Argentine singer-songwriter, and actress.
-This year 2019, Lali embarks upon something she had never done before, a tour of the United States with her Brava Tour, No.1 in Argentina and certified as a “Gold” album the first week of its release.
+Lali Espósito comes to Argentina to the World starting her Brava Tour No.1 in Texas.
+She is an Argentine pop singer-songwriter, and actress, and this is her very first tour in United States, starting in Texas.
+Her tour is certified as a “Gold” album the first week of its release.
 Over her career, Lali has received thirty-nine awards and more than seventy-one nominations.
 She was awarded the Best Artist of the South, by the MTV Europe Music Awards 2018.
 Lali is in the Top 5 of the global Social Artist list of Billboard magazine, with 6.5 million followers and her music as well as music videos counts millions of reproductions in the different digital platforms.

 She has been invited to open the concerts with Ricky Martin, Julio Iglesias and Kate Perry, among many others.
 She recorded a duet with Mexican singer Thalía “Lindo pero Bruto” which won a Gold award.
 And on September 2018, Lali was nominated at the Venice Film Festival for her performance in the movie “Acusada” along with Mexican actor Gael García Bernal and Argentinian actor Leonardo Sbaraglia.

 Her name is Mariana, but her brother baptized her with the name “Lali” as he could not pronounce her name as a child.
 She began her career as a child actress in Telenovelas, soon after that she became part of the Teen Angels, a youth musical group, later going on her own with her first solo album entitled “A Bailar”, at a time when Argentina did not have a woman present that type of pop musical shows, with choreography and costumes.